-That's a basic scheme.
 I can adjust everything as I want for that particular day.
-Of course I add grip and flexibility work.
-AM workouts generally with low reps and high sets, PM workouts are high reps, low sets.
+Of course, I also add grip and flexibility work.
+AM workouts are generally with low reps and high sets, PM workouts are high reps, low sets.
 This is just a template that works for me.
-It's not intended to work for everyone.
+It’s not intended to work for everyone.

 So what if you want to try twice a day training and don’t know how?
 Well, I’ll try to guide you.

-If you're working out with weights that would be ideal.
-Keep your reps in 15-25 rep range.
-AM workouts - more sets, less reps.
-PM workouts - more reps, less sets.
-If you can do more than 25 total reps add weight.
+If you’re working out with weights, that would be ideal.
+Keep your total reps for particular exercise in 15-25 rep range.
+AM workouts – more sets, less reps.
+PM workouts – more reps, less sets.
+If you can do more than 25 total reps, add weight.
 I recommend to train every other day or 3 days a week with full-body workouts.
-If it's too much than you can use some sort of split routine.
+If it’s too much, then you can use some sort of split routine.
 Keep at least 6-8 hours of rest between AM and PM training sessions.

 A1) Barbell Squats 8 x 3